Karl Lagerfeld: Early life

-Lagerfeld was known to misrepresent his birth year, claiming to be younger than his actual age, and to misrepresent his parents' background.
-For example, he claimed that he was born in 1938 to "Elisabeth of Germany" and Otto Ludwig Lagerfeldt from Sweden.
-These claims have been conclusively proven to be false, as his father was from Hamburg and spent his entire life in Germany, with no Swedish connection.
-There is also no evidence that his mother Elisabeth Bahlmann, the daughter of a middle-class local politician, called herself "Elisabeth of Germany".
-He was known to insist that no one knows his real birth date.
-In an interview on French television in February 2009, Lagerfeld said that he was "born neither in 1933 nor 1938".

-In April 2013, he finally declared that he was born in 1935.
-A birth announcement was, however, published by his parents in 1933, and the baptismal register in Hamburg also lists him as born in that year, showing that he was born on 10 September 1933.
-Bild am Sonntag published his baptismal records in 2008 and interviewed his teacher and a classmate, who both confirmed that he was born in 1933.
-The same was later confirmed by his death record.
-Despite that, Karl Lagerfeld announced publicly that he was celebrating his "70th birthday" on 10 September 2008, despite actually turning 75.

 His older sister, Martha Christiane "Christel", was born in 1931.
 Lagerfeld had an older half-sister, Theodora Dorothea "Thea", from his father's first marriage.
 His family name has been spelled both Lagerfeldt (with a "t") and Lagerfeld.
 Like his father, he used the spelling Lagerfeld, considering it to "sound more commercial".

-His family was mainly shielded from the deprivations of World War II due to his father's business interests in Germany through the firm Glücksklee-Milch GmbH.
-His father had been in San Francisco during the 1906 earthquake.
+His family was mainly shielded from the deprivations of World War II due to his father being a member of the Nazi party and his business interests in Germany through the firm Glücksklee-Milch GmbH.

-As a child, he showed great interest in visual arts, and former schoolmates recalled that he was always making sketches "no matter what we were doing in class".
-Lagerfeld told interviewers that he learned much more by constantly visiting the Kunsthalle Hamburg museum than he ever did in school.
+As a child, he showed great interest in the visual arts, and former schoolmates recalled he was always making sketches "no matter what we were doing in class".
+Lagerfeld told interviewers he learned much more by constantly visiting the Kunsthalle Hamburg museum than he ever did in school.